 Ideally, students will have had previous experience in self and peer assessment, teamwork, reflection and independent research.
 Assessment in a capstone project should build on and benefit from that, or compensate if students have not engaged in one or more of these practices.

 Technology tools (e.g. to support peer review, group work, collaboration, reflection and research) are widely available.
-Some of these are integrated into Learning Management Systems such as Moodle or Blackboard.
-Further details are available via the links on the Selecting Assessment Tasks page of the Assessment Toolkit.
+Some of these are integrated into Learning Management Systems such as Moodle.
+Further details are available via the links on the Selecting Assessment Methods page of the Assessment Toolkit.

 The assessment plan for a capstone project must offer an equal chance of success for all students.
 The more responsive the assessment can be to individual student interests and goals, the more readily students' diverse backgrounds and special needs can be accommodated.
 Expecting all students to complete the same assessment tasks reduces the effectiveness of a capstone project as a summation and synthesis of an individual's learning experience, and a response to their interests.